A fish veterinarian explains what “Hole-in-the-Head” Disease is (and isn’t)

 oscar astronotus ocellatus hlle fish hith disease fish hole in the head cichlid help

-The first Oscar (Astronotus ocellatus), “Dino,” that I ever kept developed “Hole-in-the-Head” (“HITH”) Disease (also commonly referred to as “Head and Lateral Line Erosion” (“HLLE”) by hobbyists).
+The first Oscar (Astronotus ocellatus), “Dino,” that I ever kept developed “Hole-in-the-Head” (“HITH”) Disease, which is commonly referred to as “Head and Lateral Line Erosion” (“HLLE”) by hobbyists.
 Pitted areas that were paler than the rest of the skin started around her nares, spread to cover parts of her head, and then extended along her lateral line.

 I remember feeling awful when I noticed and identified what was going on.
 I had wanted an Oscar for years and was finally able to get one when I acquired a 55-gallon aquarium that my science teacher was giving away for free because he was retiring.
 I had painstakingly researched keeping Oscars, and I was mostly keeping mine correctly.
 I had a large enough tank for Dino, no conspecifics, an appropriately-sized canister filter (my first time using one), and I was feeding a high-quality pellet formulated for cichlids.
 Unfortunately, Dino still developed lateral line depigmentation (LLD, the veterinary term to describe “hole-in-the-head” disease in fish).